 On October 30, 2015, NMFS issued a no-jeopardy BiOp on the continued operation of the American Samoa longline fishery.
 NMFS determined that the fishery is not likely to jeopardize the continued existence of green, leatherback, olive ridley, and hawksbill sea turtles, the South Pacific loggerhead sea turtle DPS, or the Indo-West Pacific scalloped hammerhead shark DPS.
 NMFS anticipated that the fishery could interact with and adversely affect these species, and authorized an ITS for each species.
-The American Samoa longline fishery has not exceeded the authorized levels of take for any species issue in the BiOp.
+The American Samoa longline fishery has not exceeded the authorized levels of take for leatherback or loggerhead sea turtles or the Indo-West Pacific DPS of scalloped hammerhead shark in the BiOp.

-NMFS also determined that, because there is no new information on fishery interactions with humpback, sperm, blue, fin, or sei whales, the previous NMFS determination of July 27, 2010, remains valid, i.e., the fishery is not likely to adversely those species.
+NMFS also determined that, because there is no new information on fishery interactions with humpback or sperm whales, the previous NMFS determination of July 27, 2010, remains valid, i.e., the fishery is not likely to adversely those species.
+Similarly, because the there are no confirmed reports of blue, fin, or sei whales in the area of operation of the American Samoa longline fishery, the previous NMFS determination of May 12, 2010 that the fishery would have no effect on these species remains valid.
 NMFS also determined that the continued authorization of the fishery is not likely to adversely affect ESA-listed species of shallow-reef building corals because there is very limited reef habitat in the EEZ, and longline vessels fish far offshore, well beyond 3 nm from shore.